Braies

 Braies are a type of trouser worn by Celtic and Germanic tribes in antiquity and by Europeans subsequently into the Middle Ages.
-In the later Middle Ages they were used exclusively as undergarments.
+In the Late Middle Ages, they were used exclusively as undergarments.
 Braies generally hung to the knees or mid-calf, resembling what are today called shorts.
 They were made of leather, wool, or, in later years, cotton or linen.
 They were adopted by the Romans as braccae.
 By the 11th century, Braies were ankle-length pants held in place by a cord fitted through the top.
-People from upper classes wore more fitting braies while people of the lower classes typically wore loose braies.
+People from the upper classes wore more fitting braies. while people of the lower classes typically wore loose braies.

 Etymology

 Braies stems from braies, but is etymologically related to many other European words for pants, including the English word breeches.
 Braies via Old French originate from bracae, plural of braca (also spelled braccae), referring to the shapeless pants worn by the Ancient Gauls, which in turn is borrowed from Gaulish brāca, of Germanic origin.
 Etymologically akin to brók (such as in the nickname Ragnar Lodbrok, "Ragnar Shaggy-braies"), brōk or brōc (plural: brēc), Bruch, brog, brok, etc.